singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 git commit -m 'First commit'
 ```

-No need to worry about a .gitignore, since this was included in the skeleton we downloaded already and has already been set to not include any output folders and then some.
+No need to worry about a .gitignore, since this was included in the skeleton we downloaded and has already been set to not include any output folders.

 #### 4. Push to GitHub.
-The final task before we're done setting up, is to use the push command with git, as in the following line in Terminal:
+The final task before we're done setting up is to push your files to GitHub:

 ```
 git push -u origin master